skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 bulletPackage: free
 ```

 When we are writing some GraphQL queries, it's very common to use arguments.
-This is how we normally do it.
+This is how we normally do it by hardcoding them.

 ~~~
 {
-  recentPosts: getRecentPosts(count: 10) {
+  recentPosts: recentPosts(count: 10) {
     title
   }
 }
 ~~~

-> This can be inefficient and hard to manage since we need to generate a query every time when we need to change the argument.
+Let's say, we need to change count as `20`.
+Then, we need to generate this query again.
+This can be hard to manage in a real app.

 With this approach, there is no possible way to set some of these arguments inside the server.
 Normally, `userId` is an argument we **must** set from the server side.